Office of Residence Life

 - FAQ – Frequently asked questions regarding residential living.

 All students living in a residence hall are required to purchase a meal plan.
 You may change your meal plan until the end of the drop/add period of the fall semester, but after that time you cannot change your meal plan until the next academic year.
 All students will be assigned the minimum required meal plan option if no selection is made.
-If you would like to change your meal plan, you can do so through your BIC account under Housing Administrator.
+If you would like to change your meal plan, you can do so through your MyBelmont account under the Housing Launch Pad.
 More information can be found on the Campus Dining section of the Residence Life website.

 Belmont has several on-campus residential communities.
 Once you have received your housing assignment visit the Residential Communities website to learn more about the vibrant community you will experience.